diohabara/CS6332-22f/unit4/txk220008-lab04/README.md

 ### Write-up 4-1

-To return the function immediately, insert this function in `StartProfiling`.
+To return the function immediately, insert `ReturnImmediately` function in `StartProfiling`.
 This function makes the first instruction the `ret` instruction, which results in an immediate return.

 ```c
 void ReturnImmediately(void *func) { ((uint32_t *)func)[0] = 0xc3; }